 Install Android 12 using the Android Flash Tool

-New this year is the ability to use the Android Flash Tool, a web-based version of the ADB developer tool, to install the Android 12 preview onto your phone.
+You can also use the Android Flash Tool, a web-based version of the ADB developer tool, to install the Android 12 beta onto your phone.

 - Head to the Android Flash Tool site.

 - Allow the site to access ADB in your browser.

 - Enable Developer Mode on your phone.

 - Enable USB Debugging in the Developer Settings.

 - Plug-in your phone to a USB port on your computer.

 - Select the device from the pop-up and follow the instructions to install the beta.